-In the event a police officer suffers a death in his immediate family (defined for purposes of this section as spouse, child, parent, brother, sister, or grandparent, or parent, brother, sister or grandparent of spouse) an emergency paid leave of up to three work days may be granted by the Chief of Police or his designee.
-For death of spouse, child, or parent, an emergency paid leave of up to five workdays may be granted by the Chief of Police or his designee.
+In the event a Police Officer suffers a death in his immediate family (defined for purposes of this section as spouse, child, parent, that include brother, brother-in-law, sister, sister-in-law, or grandparent, or grandparent-in-law, or parent, brother, sister or grandparent of spouse) an emergency paid leave of up to three work days may be granted by the Chief of Police or his designee.
+For death of spouse, child, or parent, or parent-in-law, an emergency paid leave of up to five workdays may be granted by the Chief of Police or his designee.
 Such time shall be used for the purpose of attending the funeral, necessary travel associated therewith, making funeral arrangements, and attending to other matters which cannot be attended to outside work time and arising directly in relation to the relative's death or funeral.

-Exceptions to the foregoing may be made within the discretion of and by the consent of the Chief of Police upon written application of the police officer.
-Paid leaves of absence in addition to the foregoing arising in relation to death or serious illness of a police officer's immediate family shall be handled as requests for, and chargeable to, sick leave.
+Exceptions to the foregoing may be made within the discretion of and by the consent of the Chief of Police upon written application of the Police Officer.
+Paid leaves of absence in addition to the foregoing arising in relation to death or serious illness of a Police Officer's immediate family shall be handled as requests for, and chargeable to, sick leave.

-Officers who qualify for the benefit under this Act may receive up to two weeks of unpaid leave following the loss of a child, or paid leave if the officer elects to use available paid benefit time.
+Officers who qualify for the benefit under this Act may receive up to two weeks of unpaid leave following the loss of a child, or paid leave if the Officer elects to use available paid benefit time.
 Note the five days funeral time is inclusive of the time off.
 The City reserves the right to request verifying documentation in appropriate circumstances.